 Downsizing for Savings

 Switching to a smaller home or condo can save you a lot on mortgage, taxes, insurance, and utilities.
-Less space also means less maintenance, which is perfect for frugal living at 60.
+Less space also means less maintenance, which is perfect for living frugally after 60.
 Think about what you really need—maybe a cozy one-bedroom near town or a senior-friendly community close to shops.

 Alternative Living Options